 Cut four triangles from a square as shown in the picture.
 How many different shapes can you make by fitting the four triangles back together?

 Use the interactivity to help get a feel for this problem and to find out all the possible ways the balls could land.

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 Can you cover the camel with these pieces?